mcveanlab/mccortex/README.md

 Issues can be submitted on github.
 Pull requests welcome.
 Please add your name to the AUTHORS file.

+Code should compile on mac/linux with clang/gcc without errors or warnings.

 Code is organised as:
 * libs/       included library code from other projects
+* src/basic   files that do not depend on MAX_KMER_SIZE
-* src/kmer    files that need recompiling based on different max kmer size (MAXK)
+* src/kmer    files that need recompiling based on different MAX_KMER_SIZE
-* src/basic   files that do not depend on MAXK
-* src/tools   tools to do particular jobs
+* src/tools   one file per cortex command
 * src/main    files with a main function go in here

-Code should compile on mac/linux with clang/gcc without errors or warnings.
+Files only link to files that are above them in the list above.
+E.g. src/kmer/* files only include files in src/kmer/, src/basic/ and libs/.

 License: GPLv2
 --------------